Azure/k8s-deploy/README.md

 ## Sample workflows for new traceability fields support

  - Environment variable `HELM_CHART_PATHS` is a list of helmchart files used in k8s-bake and k8s-deploy
  - Use script to build image and add `dockerfile-path` label to it.
+The value can be a link, or a relative path if your dockerfile is in the same repo.
  - Run docker login action for each image registry - in case image build and image deploy are 2 distinct jobs in the same or separate workflows.

 ### End to end workflow for building and deploying container images